 Kubernetes (K8s) is well known for its container orchestration capabilities; however, the native HA of K8s alone is insufficient for SQL Server workloads.
 The standard technology many SQL Server pros rely on for HA, availability groups (AGs), has not been supported in containers—until now.

-In this webinar, Microsoft’s Amit Khandelwal and DH2i’s Connor Cox will show you how to get robust HA for containerized SQL Server.
+In this on-demand webinar, Microsoft’s Amit Khandelwal and DH2i’s Connor Cox show you how to get robust HA for containerized SQL Server.
 You’ll learn how to use DH2i’s DxEnterprise for AGs in Containers to:

 - Create hybrid AG clusters across networks and platforms, including Azure Kubernetes Service (AKS)